dheerajydv19/email-phishing-analyzer/README.md

 Overall, the goal of a phishing email analyzer is to help protect users from falling victim to phishing attacks by identifying and flagging potentially malicious emails before the user has a chance to interact with them.

+## Problem Statement
+The number of phishing attacks on enterprises and the public is increasing daily.
+It's difficult for the general public to analyze suspicious emails due to the complexity of various tools available for analysis and using various strategies.

 ## Authors

 - [@dheerajydv19](https://www.github.com/dheerajydv19)